Paulhfe/e-commerce-api/README.md

-Here's an updated version of the `README.md` file that includes the code examples for registering and logging in as a user, as well as adding a user with an admin role:

----

 # E-commerce API

 This is an E-commerce API built with Node.js, Express, and MongoDB, providing functionality for user authentication, category and product management, and admin-only operations.